coding-lemur/SmartDisplay-Server/README.md

 ## Whats the different to AWTRIX Server?

-The SmartDisplay is an Fork of the original AWTRIX.
+The SmartDisplay Controller is a fork of the original AWTRIX.
 We have some API changes and incompatible with the original project (SmartDisplay Server only works in combination with the SmartDisplay Controller).

-We love the AWTRIX project but we don't like that the server is closed source, so you cant extend it.
+We are inspired by the AWTRIX project but we don't like that the server is closed source, so you can't extend it.
-Second: We think many users use AWTRIX servers on a raspberry pie which has limitited RAM.
+Second: We think many users use AWTRIX servers on a raspberry pi with limitited RAM.
 Every Java application is very wasteful so that we try to save memory with our server.

 **SmartDisplay isn't compatible with AWTRIX anymore!**